droopy4096/aosp-phone-search/README.md

 Xiaomi: 11 Lite 5G NE
 ```

 first 4 lines are exact matches - i.e. phones that were found in both lists.
-Following line pairs is tools attempt to find lines where at least 75% of the words from one string have a match in a second string (as could be seen by the last match).
+Following line pairs is tool's attempt to find lines where at least 75% of the words from one string have a match in a second string (as could be seen by the last match).

 unfortunately that produces a rather "noisy" output, however it does help to narrow down the search significantly.